HistoricEngland/H.API/RejectedCandidateTermStatusReportGuidance.md

 This indicates which attribute in the submitted record’s JSON file failed SchemeConcept data validation and has been processed by Historic England as a Candidate Term.
 ### Single attribute with multiple values
 All Heritage Gateway Record attributes that are subject to SchemeConcept data validation may have multiple values.
-For example, each record may include one or more protectedStatuses.
-The protectedStatuses values are held in a simple array in the submitted JSON file.
+For example, each record may include one or more **protectedStatuses**.
+The **protectedStatuses** values are held in a simple array in the submitted JSON file.
 Each element in the array is indexed; 0 (zero) indicating the first element in the array, 1 the second and so on.
-So, record.protectedStatuses.0 indicates that the first of the protectedStatuses specified for the record failed validation and has been processed by Historic England as a Candidate Term.
+So, **record.protectedStatuses.0** indicates that the first of the protectedStatuses specified for the record failed validation and has been processed by Historic England as a Candidate Term.
 ### Multiple attribute object, attribute with single value
 In addition to simple arrays, records contain objects that have multiple constituent attributes.
 For example, each record may have one or more MonumentDatedType objects each comprising values for different attributes (monument type, start date, end date, period, materials etc.) that describe the different construction and use phases of the Heritage Asset.
 Again, the information for each MonumentDatedType (i.e., construction and use phase) is held in an array in the submitted JSON file.
 Again, each element in the array is indexed; 0 (zero) indicating the first element in the array, 1 the second and so on.
 This time, however, the constituent attribute that failed validation and has been processed as a Candidate Term is also specified.